Stellate Ganglion Block for Postural Orthostatic Tachycardia Syndrome

 The trial does not specify if you need to stop taking your current medications, but it requires that you maintain a stable medication regimen throughout the study.

-How does the stellate ganglion block treatment differ from other treatments for Postural Orthostatic Tachycardia Syndrome?
+What prior data suggests that the stellate ganglion block is safe for treating Postural Orthostatic Tachycardia Syndrome?

 This trial is for individuals with Postural Tachycardia Syndrome (POTS), which causes rapid heartbeat and other symptoms when standing.
 Participants should be thoroughly diagnosed with POTS but the specific inclusion and exclusion criteria are not provided.